 A brand new car, equipped just the way you want it with a full factory warranty and that new-car smell is an attractive proposition.
-Buying a new car in Japan is an option for those interested in driving the same car for many years, and who are willing and able to assume full responsibility for all maintenance and repairs for it.
+Buying a new car in Japan is an option for those interested in driving the same vehicle for many years and willing to assume full responsibility for maintenance and repairs.
 Buying is not a popular option for expats in Japan because:

-Instead, most foreign residents who want a new car find leasing the best and most hassle free option available to them.
-However if you are still interested in buying the first thing to note is the deceptively low sticker price at car dealerships.
-Sticker prices in Japan reflect neither the real cost of car ownership, or even the actual purchase price you will pay “out the door.”
-Rather, the sticker price includes only the purchase price of the car and consumption tax.
-The price you will actually pay will be higher when you include:
+Instead, most foreign residents who want a new car find leasing the best and most hassle-free option available to them.
+However, if you are still interested in buying, the first thing to note is the deceptively low sticker price at car dealerships.
+Sticker prices in Japan reflect neither the real cost of car ownership nor the actual purchase price you will pay “out the door.”
+Instead, the sticker price includes only the purchase price of the car and consumption tax.
+The price you will pay will be higher when you include:

 The cost of vehicle registration is relative to how much of the process you are either willing or able to complete yourself.
-You will need to receive documents from your ward office, Landlord and Local Police station.
+You will need to receive documents from your ward office, landlord, and local police station.
 These will need to be taken to the vehicle registration office to register your car.
-None of this process can be done in English.
+None of this process is in English.

 A shaken inspection is required:

-The final cost of each shaken Inspection will depend on how many parts the mechanic replaces in order for your vehicle to pass inspection.
-The fees for foreign car shaken inspection tend to be 20% higher than their domestic equivalent, but the usual cost of the inspection is between JPY 100,000 and 200,000.
+The final cost of each shaken inspection will depend on how many parts the mechanic replaces for your vehicle to pass inspection.
+The fees for foreign car shaken inspection tend to be 20% higher than their domestic equivalent, but the typical cost of the inspection is between JPY 100,000 and 200,000.

 Annual Vehicle Tax

-This tax is based on the curb weight listed on the shaken certificate of the vehicle; measured in increments of 500kg.
-This tax is paid when purchasing a new car, or when renewing the shaken.
+Weight Tax is based on the curb weight listed on the shaken certificate of the vehicle, measured in increments of 500kg.
+This tax is paid when purchasing a new car or when renewing the shaken.
 Weight taxes run between JPY 10,000 to 80,000 each time.